ffund/intro-ml-tss21/slides/7-svm.md

 :::notes

-("Solve" in the usual way if the function is convex: by taking partial derivative of $L(x,\lambda)$ with respect to each argument, and setting it to zero.
+("Solve" in the usual way for convex function: taking partial derivative of $L(x,\lambda)$ with respect to each argument, and setting to zero.
 The solution to the original function will be a saddle point in the Lagrangian.)

+* We minimize over $x$ (the solution we want)
+* We maximize over $\lambda$ (penalty for violating the constraint)

 :::